TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 11/2 Samuel 11.14.md

 ---

-And it came to pass in the morning, that David wrote a letter to Joab, and sent it by the hand of Uriah.
+It happened in the morning, that David wrote a letter to Joab, and sent it by the hand of Uriah.